morphex-labs/mpx-claims-snapshot/README.md

 - single-staked MPX
 - MPX held in wallets

+All contract addresses ale filtered out, in addition to addresses on a blacklist.

 ## Usage

 1. Create `.env` file based on `.env.example`.
 Few notes of consideration: